Zulip for instructors

 Zulip is an online discussion tool with latex support.
 It has been used by some Aalto teachers as an external service on individual courses.
-For Spring/Summer 2021, Zulip is provided by Aalto CS as a pilot solution for all School of Science departments’ course needs.
+For spring and summer 2021, Zulip was provided by Aalto CS as a pilot solution for all School of Science departments’ course needs.
+For the autumn 2021 and spring 2022, the pilot at SCI continues and is widened in small scale also for other schools.
 The pilot refers to a) a fixed-term project with clear lifecycle needs, like in courses which start and end at certain times and after which the Zulip instance can be deleted; b) a transitional period between current state and possible production use or change to other solutions; and c) a basic solution with without all the fancy features or user interface.
 During the pilot users are expected to provide feedback, which will effect on the decision-making for future solutions, and the development of usability.

 CS-IT hosts Zulip the chat instances for you.
 These